Mark Your Calendar Week of May 25

 • The United Lutheran Church will hold its first International Village Food Festival from 5-6:30 p.m.
 Saturday, June 11, with Ukrainian Food.
 Part of the proceeds will go to the Ukrainian Relief Effort.
 Food will include Kielbasa, Pierogi and Yabluchnyk (Ukrainian Apple Cake).
 Meals are $15 and there will only be 100 meals available.
 Reservations are encouraged and may be Eat In or Grab n' Go.
 Please call the church office to make reservations at 479-855-1325 during office hours Monday through Thursday from 8:30 a.m. to 4:30 p.m. and Fridays 8:30 a.m. to noon.

-• The Bella Vista Garden Club is celebrating its 50th Anniversary.
-To celebrate with the community, there will be a Garden Extravaganza 10 a.m. to 4 p.m.
+• The Bella Vista Garden Club is celebrating its 50th Anniversary and in celebration, a Garden Extravaganza will be held 10 a.m. to 4 p.m.
 Saturday June 11, rain or shine.
 This will be a tour of seven unique private gardens within Bella Vista, each with its own theme.
 Tickets are $10 presale and $15 day of the event.
-Tickets can be purchased from any garden club member or at the following businesses: The Bluebird Shed, 648 W Lancashire Blvd, Bella Vista; Creeks Nursery, 8542 W McNelly Rd, Bentonville; Arvest Bank locations in Bella Vista; and Crystal Bridges Museum, 600 Museum Way, Bentonville.
+Tickets can be purchased from any garden club member or at the following businesses: The Bluebird Shed, 648 W Lancashire Blvd, Bella Vista; Creeks Nursery, 8542 W McNelly Rd, Bentonville; and Arvest Bank locations in Bella Vista.
+Bella Vista gardens participating in the event are located at: 6 McKenzie Place; 6 Glencoe Lane; 5 Glencoe Lane; 2 Henry Circle; 17 Wimbledon Way; 53 Sunderland Drive; 17 Hambleton Drive.